LDSSA/ds-prep-course/README.md

     jupyter notebook
     ```
 1. Work
-1. Once all tests pass or once you're happy, commit the changes and push
+1. Once all tests pass or once you're happy, save your work, close the browser tab with the Jupyter Notebook, close the terminal and open a new terminal
+1. Then commit the changes and push
     ```bash
     cd ~/projects/ds-prep-workspace
     git add .